jarieramaa/3D_House/README.md

 # Usage

-There is a graphical user interface for the user.
+Start program by command 'python main.py'.

+A graphical user interface will open.
+Enter any address in Flanders and press 'Ok'- button.

 # Visuals